HOW TO UPDATE KODI TO LATEST VERSION ON LINUX /MINT / UBUNTU

 - Open Kodi

-HOW TO UPDATE KODI ON LINUX FROM SOURCE CODE
+HOW TO UPDATE KODI TO LATEST VERSION (18.2) ON LINUX FROM SOURCE CODE

 - Install Git to download Kodi.
 For the stable branch, type into the terminal: sudo apt-get install git